cschneid/sinatra-book/book/Getting_to_know_Sinatra.markdown

 So in your route you would have:

     get '/' do
-      erb :index
-      # renders views/index.erb
+      erb :index # renders views/index.erb

-      # OR look in a sub-directory
+    end

+or to specify a template located in a subdirectory

+    get '/' do
       erb :"dogs/index"
       # would instead render views/dogs/index.erb
     end